open-retrogaming-archive/db-romhacks/README.md

 - status: One of the two 'Fully Playable' or 'Incomplete'.

 ## Optional Patches
 Some romhacks contain a myriad of optional patches.
 This project prefers to normalize such options under a few curated ones released as different romhacks under the same game.
+When several romhacks come from the same 'romhack-bundle' a symlink SHOULD be used.

 ## Providing Changes to the repository
 - 1 Commit -> 1 Romhack